 If there are two women who know what life is like in the Bachelor mansion, it is Laura Byrne and Brittany Hockley.

-The pair, who both made it to the final two of their seasons (one, eventually winning the heart of Matty J Johnson and the other unceremoniously dumped on national TV by Nick Cummins) have come together for a new podcast about dating, love and life called Life Uncut.
+The pair, who both made it to the final two of their seasons (one, eventually winning the heart of Matty J Johnson and the other unceremoniously dumped on national TV by Nick Cummins) came together for a new podcast about dating, love and life called Life Uncut where they revealed everything there is to know about the realities of mansion live on The Bachelor.

 People may not know this, but Laura and Britt's seasons of The Bachelor were filmed in different mansions.